cosmos72/stmx/README.md

   Note: raw TVARs support exactly the same methods.

-- `STACK` is a transactional first-in-last-out buffer.
-It is created with `(make-instance 'stack)` and it can be empty or hold unlimited values.
+- `TSTACK` is a transactional first-in-last-out buffer.
+It is created with `(make-instance 'tstack)` and it can be empty or hold unlimited values.

   Methods: `FULL?` `EMPTY?` `EMPTY!` `PEEK` `TAKE` `PUT` `TRY-TAKE` `TRY-PUT`.

   All methods append or remove values from the end.
   For the rest, the methods behave as described for the `CELL` class.

-- `FIFO` is a transactional first-in-first-out buffer.
-It is created with `(make-instance 'fifo)` and it can be empty or hold unlimited values.
+- `TFIFO` is a transactional first-in-first-out buffer.
+It is created with `(make-instance 'tfifo)` and it can be empty or hold unlimited values.

   Methods: `FULL?` `EMPTY?` `EMPTY!` `PEEK` `TAKE` `PUT` `TRY-TAKE` `TRY-PUT`.

   `PUT` and `TRY-PUT` append values at the end, `PEEK` `TAKE` and `TRY-TAKE` get or remove them from the beginning, shifting the remaining values.
   For the rest, the methods behave as described for the `CELL` class.

-- `CHANNEL` is a transactional multicast channel.
-It is created with `(make-instance 'channel)`, can contain unlimited values and it is write-only.
+- `TCHANNEL` is a transactional multicast channel.
+It is created with `(make-instance 'tchannel)`, can contain unlimited values and it is write-only.
-  To read from it, create a `PORT` as described below.
+  To read from it, create a `TPORT` as described below.

   Methods: `FULL?` `EMPTY?` `PUT` `TRY-PUT`.